Temporal Grounding as a Learning Signal for Referring Video Object Segmentation: Introduction

-To address this, we introduce \textbf{MeViS-M}, a new dataset that augments MeViS with manually annotated frame intervals specifying the temporal scope of each expression.
+We argue that rectifying this flawed objective requires a paradigm shift: treating temporal grounding not as an afterthought, but as a primary \textbf{learning signal}.
+To this end, we introduce \textbf{MeViS-M}, a new dataset that augments MeViS with manually annotated frame intervals specifying the temporal scope of each expression.
 These annotations provide explicit supervision signals for aligning language with the most relevant video segments.
-Building on this dataset, we propose \textit{SAMDWICH}, a novel RVOS framework that improves video-text alignment by focusing supervision on text-relevant moments.
-SAMDWICH incorporates moment-aware supervision, allowing the model to attend to the most informative temporal segments for accurate object grounding.
-Unlike previous methods that rely on random sampling, SAMDWICH leverages semantically aligned supervision to reduce ambiguity and improve consistency.
-This targeted training strategy enables SAMDWICH to achieve robust performance in complex video scenarios with dense object interactions and fine-grained expressions.
+Building on this dataset, we propose \textbf{\method~(\methodabb)}, a novel learning framework designed to effectively leverage this new signal.
+As illustrated in Figure~\ref{fig:motivation}-(b), TGL directly incorporates temporal grounding into the training process to foster a genuine understanding of video content.